Bradwall: Sport

 Although it has a Sandbach postcode, coarse fishing is available in the southeast of Bradwall Civil Parish at Field Farm Fisheries with five pools stocked with barbel, bream, carp, chub, crucian, rudd, roach and tench.
 The equestrian governing body, British Eventing, holds horse trials in eventing at Manor Farm each year.
-Plum Tree Farm Riding Centre is the local riding school.
-Chellebeech Livery Yard is at Springbank Farm.

 Parks and nature reserves

 Bradwall Parish has no parks and nature reserves of its own.
 The nearest public park is Sandbach Park, about 1.75 mi away, with bowling greens, play areas, skate park, tennis court and multi-use games area.
 Congleton Park is about 8 mi away and includes a town wood and riverside walks.
 The Quinta Arboretum, created by Sir Bernard Lovell, is 9 mi away in Swettenham, and features multiple species of trees, shrubs and avenues.

 Grade II registered parks and gardens include Queen's Park in Crewe about 9 mi away, featuring a boating lake, stream garden, trees and floral borders.
 Rode Hall in Odd Rode parish about 8 mi away, is a landscape park designed by Humphry Repton in 1790 and created by John Webb in the early-19th century, and featuring a formal and kitchen garden.

-Other countryside sites close to Bradwall include the Wheelock Rail Trail for walkers and cyclists, about 2.5 mi away in Sandbach, and Brereton Heath Local Nature Reserve about 6 mi away, which includes a 15-acre lake and "a wealth of bird life, including great and lesser spotted woodpeckers, nuthatch, treecreepers, kingfisher, heron, great crested grebe and goldfinch".
+Other countryside sites close to Bradwall include the Wheelock Rail Trail for walkers and cyclists, about 2.5 mi away in Sandbach, and Brereton Heath Local Nature Reserve about 6 mi away, which includes a 15-acre lake and "a wealth of bird life, including great and lesser spotted woodpeckers, nuthatch, treecreepers, kingfisher, grey heron, great crested grebe and goldfinch".
 About 4 mi away is the Bagmere reserve, a Site of Special Scientific Interest, due to its internationally important series of meres and mosses, and "the last remaining site in Cheshire for the small pearl-bordered fritillary butterfly" The nearest bird reserve is 26 mi way at Coombes Valley.